freedom-foundation/Peeranoia_Framework/README.md

 Checksums are useful for obvious reasons vandalism, forgery, and so forth.
 This project brings together competent peers so that PEERANOIA can be enacted.

 <h3>How users can get started with the project</h3>
 First read Zangler.
+If you can do a checksum then you qualify to join.
 To get started click join discussion.
 You need to be able to show competency and knowledge.
 Introduce yourself and contribute a relevent question or comment.
+To show that you have read Zangler.
+Then to show that uou are competent share any checksum.

 [Contribution guidelines for this project](docs/CONTRIBUTING.md)